 Life happens and suddenly you have an unexpected expense you need to deal with immediately.
 Your car might break down, a sports injury could mean knee surgery or worst case scenario you lose your job or a sudden illness might leave you unable to work or needing to care for a relative.

-In any of these scenarios the ability to access cash quickly and easily without dipping into your investment portfolio is a huge relief.
+The ability to access cash quickly and easily without dipping into your investment portfolio is a huge relief.

 Why shouldn’t I dip into my portfolio.
 That’s what it’s there for right?

 There are a few reasons why you want to avoid borrowing or dipping into investments for emergency cash.

 Borrowing is typically very expensive, especially for emergency cash or a personal loan.
 Interest rates for personal loans start at around 10% (if you’re lucky) and go up from there.
 Pay-day style loans have been known to charge much higher rates of 50% per year (or more) which will cost you bucket loads in interest and mean you’re spending months or years afterwards paying it off.

 Investments are a less expensive way to fund short term expenses but should be avoided for a different reason.
 If you dip in and out of your investment portfolio, you expose yourself to a higher risk of selling investments during a market ‘dip’ rather than holding for your planned time-frame.
 Your chance of losing money reduces with every year you hold investments, selling early means there’s a much higher chance you sell before you make a profit.